Week 1: In-Class#

 in the Terminal window, then press ↩.

-Code 1.3: Running Python Files in IDLE#
+Code 1.4: Running Python Files from IDLE#

 in the top left corner and selecting New File